wifisensing/PicoScenes-Manual/source/installation.rst

 .. hint:: The PicoScenes software installer installs the UHD software.
 So, you skip the UHD installation or source code building steps.

-Suggestions on USRP Hardware Setup
+Suggestions for USRP Hardware Setup
 **************************************

-Based on our experience, we have the following suggestions for USRP hardware setup:
+Based on our experience, we have the following suggestions for setting up USRP hardware:

-    - For the X3x0 series, it is not recommended to use a PCI-E cable-based connection due to inefficiency in both hardware and cost.
+    - X3x0 Series: It is **not recommended to use a PCI-E cable-based connection** due to inefficiency in both hardware and cost.
 This method has two major drawbacks.
-Firstly, the PCI-E-based connection is hardware-inefficient, as it requires one cable or extension card for each X3x0 device.
+Firstly, the PCI-E-based connection is hardware-inefficient as it requires one cable or extension card for each X3x0 device.
 This can be very expensive and may not be feasible for a desktop PC with limited spare PCI-E slots.
 Secondly, the UHD software does not support a hybrid combination of the PCI-E-based link and the GbE/10GbE-based link, further limiting its application.
-    - For both the N2x0 and X3x0 series, **we recommend using the Intel X710 Quad Port 10 Gb Ethernet Adapter**.
+    - N2x0 and X3x0 Series: We highly **recommend using the Intel X710 Quad Port 10 Gb Ethernet Adapter**.
 This is a reasonable and cost-effective solution for connecting multiple N2x0 and X3x0 devices.
-It occupies only one full-size PCI-E slot but provides four 10GbE ports, allowing you to drive up to four X3x0s or eight independent full-duplex channels.
+It occupies only one full-size PCI-E slot but provides four 10GbE ports, allowing you to connect up to four X3x0s or eight independent full-duplex channels.
+    - N2x0 Series: Consider using MIMO cables to achieve MIMO and phased array capabilities.
+However, note that MIMO cables have a narrow bandwidth.
-    - As clearly stated in `Multiple USRP configuration <https://files.ettus.com/manual/page_multiple.html>`_, UHD only supports combining multiple USRP devices of the same model, and currently, only the N2x0 and X3x0 series are combination-ready.
+    - Multiple USRP Devices: As clearly stated in `Multiple USRP configuration <https://files.ettus.com/manual/page_multiple.html>`_, UHD only supports combining multiple USRP devices of the same model.
+Currently, the N2x0 and X3x0 series are the only combination-ready models.
-    - For both the N2x0 and X3x0 series, it is advisable to consider using the UBX-40/UBX-160 daughterboard.
+    - Daughterboard Selection: For both the N2x0 and X3x0 series, it is advisable to consider using the UBX-40/UBX-160 daughterboard.
 Although these daughterboards are expensive, they are the only ones that support daughterboard-level phase synchronization, which is necessary for PicoScenes to achieve phased-array functionality.
-    - Pay special attention to the allocation of IP addresses.
+    - IP Address Allocation: Pay special attention to the allocation of IP addresses.
 For network-based connections, the Ethernet NIC port and the connected USRP must be in the same subnet.
 If they are not in the same subnet, the UHD device discovery program 'uhd_find_devices' may still find the devices, but PicoScenes will not be able to initialize them correctly.
-    - For the N2x0 series, MIMO cable is an easy way to achieve MIMO and phased array, although it has a narrow bandwidth.
-    - For clock synchronization, the OctoClock-G from EttusResearch is a cost-effective choice that distributes GPS-disciplined clocks to up to eight USRP devices.
+    - Clock Synchronization: For clock synchronization, the OctoClock-G from EttusResearch is a cost-effective choice.
+It can distribute GPS-disciplined clocks to up to eight USRP devices.

-Verifying the Hardware Installation
+Verifying Hardware Installation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To ensure that your USRP is ready for PicoScenes, follow the four-stage verification process outlined below.

-Verify Hardware Connection
+Verifying Hardware Connection
 *********************************

 Open a terminal and execute the following command: